-This morning, as I was trying to leave the house to go to a meeting, my cell phone rang, which must have required some snooping because no one on my team gave “Cathy” my cell phone number.
+This morning, as I was trying to leave the house to go to a meeting, Meltwater called my cell phone, which must have required some snooping because no one on my team gave “Cathy” my cell phone number.

 When I picked up, “Cathy” identified herself as a rep from Meltwater and dove right into her pitch full speed ahead.
 When she finally paused for a breath, I said, “I really appreciate it, but, we aren’t interested in making a change at this time.
 Thank you very much.
 Have a good day.”
 And, I hung up.